system76/docs/_articles/power.md

 `gksu gedit /etc/rc.local`

 And add either `sudo powertop --auto-tune` above the 'exit 0' line, or add the individual tuning options.

+#### Battery Information

+To see the information that your computer can read about the battery, please run this command in the terminal:

+`upower -i /org/freedesktop/UPower/devices/battery_BAT0`

+And if the battery life indicator is inaccurate, removing the stored statistics, and then doing a few charge/discharge cycles, will usually help.
+Please remove the existing statistics with this command:

+`sudo rm /var/lib/upower/*`